-(B) for a determination of failure to attain based on ambient air monitor data or modeling data, at a minimum, the meteorological conditions recorded at the monitor or other relevant meteorological data, including the frequency distribution of wind direction temporally correlated with SO2 readings greater than 75 parts per billion at the monitor for which the EPA's determination of failure to attain was made; and any emissions event that may have occurred.
+(B) for a determination of failure to attain based on ambient air monitor data or modeling data, at a minimum, the meteorological conditions recorded at the monitor or other relevant meteorological data, including the frequency distribution of wind direction temporally correlated with SO2 readings greater than 75 parts per billion at the monitor for which the EPA's determination of failure to attain was made; and any emissions exceptional event that may have occurred.
 The root cause analysis and associated records used to conduct the audit must consider information on the days that monitored exceedances occurred during the time period that the EPA evaluated in making the failure to attain determination.

-The owner or operator of a source subject to §112.210 of this title (relating to Applicability) shall comply with the requirements of this division no later than October 1, 2023.
+The owner or operator of a source subject to §112.210 of this title (relating to Applicability) shall comply with the requirements of this division as soon as practicable, but no later than October January 1, 2023-2025.